Kelley Hester is in her third year as head coach of the Furman women’s golf team.

-In both of her first two seasons with the Paladins, Hester led the team to a second-place finish at both the Southern Conference Championship.
+In both of her first two seasons with the Paladins, Hester led the team to a second-place finish at the Southern Conference Championship.

-During the 2014 season, Furman rookie Taylor Totland placed second among all individuals at the league championship tournament, earning Southern Conference Freshman of the Year honors and claiming a spot on both the All-Southern Conference team and the SoCon All-Freshman team.
+During the 2014 season, Totland placed second among all individuals at the league championship tournament, earning Southern Conference Freshman of the Year honors and claiming a spot on both the All-Southern Conference team and the SoCon All-Freshman team.
 The Paladins placed four individuals among the top 10 at the championship and sophomore Valentina Romero joined Totland on the all-conference team.

 Under Hester’s tutelage in 2013, senior Laura Wearn established a new single season school record after posting a 73.35 stroke average over 31 rounds and earned All-American honorable mention accolades from Golfweek during the 2012-13 season.
 Wearn, who ranked No. 39 in the Golfstat rankings, received an at-large bid as an individual to the NCAA West Regional.